SoftEng2-Group-16/demo-project1/Retrospective.md

 ## ASSESSMENT

 - Q: What caused your errors in estimation (if any)?
-  - A: Lack of experience with planning, time estimation and task splitting.
+  - A: Lack of experience with planning, time estimation and task splitting (it wasn't very clear who was doing which tasks).

 - Q: What lessons did you learn (both positive and negative) in this sprint?
   - A: